“If I can make it there, I’ll make it anywhere!”

 Cost of Living in NYC

 Let’s be honest, New York City is very expensive.
-And it’s very easy and fun to spend money.
+And it’s very easy and very fun to spend money.

-Most New Yorkers live from paycheck to paycheck.
+The real reality is that most New Yorkers live from paycheck to paycheck.
 Even the high earners, as with more money you will raise your standards and subsequently spend more.

 Public Transportation Costs